When I heard a story about this mum running a marathon shortly after birth, I knew I had to share her story with you.

 My daughter was born on the 21st of February.

 I think because I kept fit that I recovered fairly quickly.
-Before the marathon which was seven weeks after birth, I managed to get up to 14 miles as my longest run.
+Before the marathon after birth (seven weeks after birth to be precise), I managed to get up to 14 miles as my longest run.

 I had run two marathons before so I did at least have an awareness of what was coming.